 Campus Housing Check-in (key pick-up) for Linden and Birch residence halls will take place as follows: Sunday, June 17 from 3-7 pm at Linden Hall; Monday, June 18 from 12 pm – 5 pm at the American Indian Resource Center.
 Everyone is encouraged to arrive during these times.
 Anyone arriving outside of those times will need to call the duty phone at 218-308-1292.

 Front Desk Assistance for Housing: If you need assistance during your stay in the residence halls, the front desk of Linden Hall will be open from 3 pm – 7 pm.
 The Linden desk will serve conference guests staying in Birch and Linden.
 You will not need a key to enter the building at these times.
-If you need assistance with a residence hall related concern outside of these hours, please call the on-all duty person 218-308-1292.
+If you need assistance with a residence hall related concern outside of these hours, please call the on-call duty person 218-308-1292.

 Housing Check-out Envelopes will be provided to everyone staying in the Residence Halls.
 Place this envelope in the key box at the front desk of Birch or Linden between 8 am – 12 pm on Sunday, June 24th and Monday, June 25th.
 Anyone departing outside of these times must call the duty phone at 218-308-1292.
 Keys not turned in by 12 pm on Monday, June 25th will be subject to $50 re-core fees.